hippocritical/delist_scraper/README.md

 - **bot-groups.json:** This file stores details of all bots, including the exchanges to scrape, IPs, usernames, passwords, and the name of the blacklist to be used for local storage.
 With the provided configuration file (e.g., 'blacklist.json'), transitioning to a VPS and integrating a new blacklist configuration becomes straightforward.
 - **processed.json:** This file stores all news that were scraped.
-- **processed.json_prefilled.7z** This file is already pre-filled so the initial loop does not take for hours and does not need tons of RAM.

 ## Initial Loop Logic:

-Upon execution, the script first scrapes all news from the specified channels using a Chromium instance, which demands considerable memory resources.
+Upon execution, the script first scrapes all news from the specified channels using telethon (a telegram api program).
 Once it collects all news items from an exchange, it saves the blacklist and 'processed.json', attempting to send the blacklisted pairs to all bots as specified in 'bot-groups.json'.
-It's advised not to perform this initial step on a low-memory VPS.
-Instead, it's recommended to conduct it locally and then transfer the JSON file to the VPS if necessary.
-Alternatively, ample swap space (e.g., 10GB) can facilitate scraping, especially for exchanges like KuCoin.

-**You can run this program on a weaker VPS or a Raspberry Pi with limited memory,** provided the initial data gathering is done on a more powerful machine.
-The initial run involves opening a browser window with approximately 20k messages, consuming over 8GB of memory.
-Subsequent runs are less resource-intensive.
+By switching from browser to telethon you don't need anything powerful anymore cpu wise.

 ## Logic After Initial Loop:

 After completing the initial loop, the program continues to monitor for fresh news.
 When new delisting announcements are detected, the affected pairs are added to the blacklist as defined in 'bot-groups.json'.
 Additionally, if the 'signal force_enter_new_blacklisted_pairs' parameter is set to true, the program sends force-short-entry and force-long-exit signals to the relevant bots.

 ## Reasoning Behind This Tool:

 The tool addresses situations where announcements from major exchanges, such as Binance, regarding delisted pairs (especially significant pairs like XMR), can cause market turbulence across other exchanges.
 By promptly blacklisting affected pairs, it aims to mitigate adverse market impacts and potentially capitalize on shorting opportunities.

 ## Backtesting with the Supplied Strategy: